 James Scholar Honors Program

 The College of Fine and Applied Arts James Scholar Honors Program creates an opportunity for FAA students to develop knowledge independently under the guidance of their instructors and advisors.
-Students entering the program in 2016 and later will complete a set of requirements designed to provide challenging, engaging, and diverse experiences.
+Students will complete a set of requirements designed to provide challenging, engaging, and diverse experiences.
 These requirements emphasize the value of research, community engagement, professional development, leadership, and collaboration and will prepare our James Scholars for a successful academic or professional future.

-All incoming students hoping to enroll in the College of Fine and Applied Arts as undergraduates must first complete the application for admission available from the university’s Office of Undergraduate Admissions.
-Several programs within the college (majors in Art & Design, Dance, Music and Theatre) require a portfolio, audition and/or interview as part of the admissions process All application materials must be received before an admission decision can be made.
+All incoming students hoping to enroll in the College of Fine and Applied Arts as undergraduates must first complete the application for admission through myIllini or the Common App.
+Several programs within the college (majors in Art & Design, Dance, Music and Theatre) require talent as part of the admissions process, which may include an audition, interview, and/or portfolio.
+All application materials must be received by the deadline in order to be reviewed for admission.

 Students who meet the general University requirements with reference to registration, residence, scholarship, fees, and general education requirements, and who maintain the minimum grade-point average required in their degree program, receive degrees appropriate to the curriculum completed.
 Refer to the specific unit and curricular requirements listed in the following sections.
 In addition, students must complete the required senior courses in their major field of study in residence at the Urbana-Champaign campus.

 The Campus Senate, the faculty General Education Board, and the colleges have developed campus wide common general education requirements.
 Students are advised that some general education requirements may be fulfilled by courses required in the major.
 All FAA curricula require students to meet the minimum campus general education requirements for graduation.
 Some programs require additional general education courses.
 See the individual programs of study for each curriculum.